sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-2.md

 # target publish date: december
 ---

+It's a cold monday, 4pm.
+It has been one of those days without any energy.
+You have not smiled a single time today.
+You unsuccessfully try to yank the leash on your mind to stop it from wandering around like a young cute dog.

 [hook with jeff]

 ### WTjeFf?!

 You take a deep breath.
 Isn't that wonderful.
 What a bold move, Jeff.

-Think about it for a second: If your human colleague was doing what Unity does, you'd dig up their dead pet cat called Pumpkins, and plant its severed head on their bed while they're sleeping.
-Well, at least I would.
+Think about it for a second: If your human colleague was doing what Unity does, you'd  [REDACTED].

 Let's shift perspectives: What would you have done in Jeff's position?